 87% of video marketers say video has increased traffic to their website.

-Although sales are king, there are still plenty of other benefits that result from integrating video into your marketing strategy.
+Although sales are king, there are still plenty of other benefits that result from integrating video marketing trends into your marketing strategy.
 One of these is increased traffic to your website.
 Interested prospects may see a brand video in an ad, email, or social media feed and click the link associated with it.
 This will land them on your website (or better yet: a targeted landing page) which could lead them to convert.

 By using more video content in your digital, email, and social media campaigns, you'll drive more traffic to your website.
 This traffic will be invaluable to collect leads and create useful retargeting audiences for future video marketing campaigns.